 Rationale: Inadequate state and federal special education funding results in local districts subsidizing special education costs.
-In 2010, the federal government covered 18.5 percent (far short of the 40 percent the federal government committed to funding under the Individuals with Disabilities Education Act), the state's share was just under 20 percent and local districts had to cover the remaining 61.7 percent, more than three times what the state spent.
-While the legislature has increased special education funding in recent years and federal stimulus money has helped, more work needs to be done.
 The financial impact on school districts from insufficient funding for this state and federal mandate is profound.
-Inadequate funding has led to several other deficiencies: special education funding does not address the challenges of high-growth districts or out-of-district placements; monies are not available to train, retain and attract quality staff; and increasing conflicts between regular and special education arise.
-All of these issues need to be addressed by lawmakers.
+Inadequate funding has led to several other deficiencies: special education funding does not address the challenges of high-growth districts or out-of-district placements; moneys are not available to train, retain and attract quality staff; and increasing conflicts between regular and special education arise.